Small Package Weights and Size Limits: What You Need to Know

 It seems like a simple concept: your package weighs a specific amount, so your shipping rates should reflect that, right?
 Unfortunately, it doesn't always work that way in the small package world.
 Shippers also need to account for something called dimensional weight (also known as DIM weight) when calculating costs.

-We've put together some FAQs to make sure your business is never dim about the importance of DIM weight.
+We've put together some FAQs to make sure your business understands the importance of DIM weight.

 What is DIM weight?